kalinaa/gulp-dest-router/README.md

 })
 ```

-> if '*' not defined, all files will be copied to default destination path
+> if `*` is not defined, all files will be copied to default destination path.
-> gulp-dest-router is not able to handle folder completely, like 'path/to/include/**'
+> gulp-dest-router is not able to handle entire folder, like `path/to/include/**`

-Also you can use it instead gulp.dest
+Also you can use it instead of gulp.dest
 ```javascript
 'use strict';